MarineBauerle/D2T-Backlink-Analysis/README.md

 This Python approach provides us with a scalable method to analyze backlink profiles, helping inform our SEO and competitive strategy.
 Check out the script [here](https://github.com/D2T-Backlink-Analysis/scripts).

-Make sure to replace the placeholders `your-repository` and `your-script-path` with the actual GitHub repository and file path where the script is located.
-This message outlines the technical process and the strategic value of the script.

 ### Dash 2 Trade Backlink and Competitive Strategy Analysis